Emma Raducanu: 2021: US Open title and top 20

 Later in October, Raducanu entered the Transylvania Open, in Cluj-Napoca, Romania, as the third seed.
 There, she earned her first WTA Tour victory by defeating Polona Hercog.
 She advanced to the quarterfinals by defeating Ana Bogdan, before losing to Marta Kostyuk in straight sets.
 Her last WTA Tour event of 2021 was the Linz Open, which she entered as the top seed for the first time.
 She lost in her round of 16 match against Wang Xinyu, in three sets.
 Shortly after the tournament, she announced she had hired a permanent coach, naming Torben Beltz to the position.

-After finishing 2021 WTA Tour at a career high of world No. 19, Raducanu participated in an exhibition match against Elena-Gabriela Ruse at the Champions Tennis event in the Royal Albert Hall on 28 November 2021 and won in two sets.
+After finishing the 2021 WTA Tour at a career-high of world No. 19, Raducanu participated in an exhibition match against Elena-Gabriela Ruse at the Champions Tennis event in the Royal Albert Hall on 28 November 2021, and won in two sets.
 She was scheduled to play Bencic in another exhibition at the Mubadala Championship, before withdrawing after testing positive for COVID-19.